 Now, e-commerce audits should take care of the security issues and vulnerabilities with the e-commerce platforms.
 There are multitudes of e-commerce platforms out there with a variety of features, design attributes and features.
 Similarly, these e-commerce platforms also vary in terms of security elements and security features.
 The e-commerce audit should evaluate whether the platform offers SSL certificates, inbuilt encrypted payment gateway, secure authentication systems, automatic backups, security scans, checkups and alerts.

 The managed e-commerce platforms that pretty much take care of everything starting from the store set up to the hosting to security and customisation, are better in terms of security features.
 But managed platforms offer the best security and other features with their top plans and hence are more expensive.

 If you go for a self hosted eCommerce store platform, you can still build a rock solid security by following the best security practices and using the right plugins and tools for eCommerce security.
 When going for an e-commerce platform where you have better control on each and every aspect of design and development you can actually strengthen security gradually as the traffic increases.

-How your webstore deals with the most valuable and mission critical data and what kind of measures you have to keep this data out of the reach of hackers and intruders is a crucial aspect of e-commerce store audit.
-How good is an e-commerce store in safeguarding the privacy and security of the user data and transactions?
+How your website deals with the most valuable and mission-critical data and what kind of measures you have to keep this data out of the reach of hackers and intruders is a crucial aspect of e-commerce store audit.
+How good is an e-commerce store in safeguarding the privacy and security of user data and transactions?
 This is the most important question that your e-commerce audit should find out.